-will Running this command CNS FragMap files create format in the silcs\fragmap\<protein PDB>/maps directory.
-It will also create the file silcs\fragmap\<protein PDB>/view\maps.svl.
-First. copy the entire silcs\fragmap\<protein PDB> directory from your server to a convenient location on the desktop or laptop machine where you will be doing the visualization.
-For example, on Linux or MacOS, you may use a command like the server to the Desktop of the machine on which we are doing the visualization.
+Running this will CNS FragMap command create format files the silcs_fragmap_protein PDB>/maps directory.
+It will also create the file silcs_fragmap_protein PDB>/view_maps.svl.
+First, copy the entire silcs_fragmap<protein PDB> directory from your server to a convenient location on the desktop or laptop machine where you will be doing the visualization.
+For example, on Linux or MacOS, you may use a command like

+Then, use MOE to open the silcs_fragmap<protein PDB>/view_maps.svl file by selecting $File \rightarrow Open$, which will bring up the "Open" window.
+In this window, browse to the silcs_fragmap<protein PDB> directory, which, in this example, was downloaded from the server to the Desktop of the machine on which we are doing the visualization.
 Click the "CWD" button in the upper right corner to set this directory as the "Working Folder."
-Then, select the view\maps.svl file and click the "Open" button:
+Then, select the view_maps.svl file and click the "Open" button:

-Then, use MOE to open the silcs\fragmap\<protein PDB>/view\maps.svl file by selecting $File \rightarrow Open$ , which will bring up the "Open" window.
-In this window, browse to the silcs\fragmap\<protein PDB> directory, which, in this example, was downloaded from